jackdesert/dailydancer/README.md

   * Make it so you can select text AND so it's easy to minimize things.
   * Inertial transitions when events expand/contract.
   * Make a FAQ page
+  * Make the subjects look more like buttons

 LAUNCH PLAN
 -----------